Porosh67/VeloCap-High-Speed-Video-Agent/README.md

 ## 🚀 How to Run the Project

-You can run this project locally using Python or run the pre-built Docker image directly.
+You can run this project locally using Python directly.

 ### Recommended: Running Locally (Python)